 Company information 1

 Management's review 2

-Managerial posts 5
+Managerial posts 2

 Statement by the Executive Board and the Board of Directors 6

 Independent auditor's report 7

-Income Statement and Statement of Comprehensive Income for the year endec
+Income Statement and Statement of Comprehensive Income for the year ender 31 December 2023

-Balance sheet at 31 December - Assets 12
+Balance sheet at 31 December - Assets .12

-Balance sheet at 31 December - Equity and liabilities 13
+Balance sheet at 31 December - Equity and liabilities .
+13

-Statement of Changes in Equity 14
+Statement of Changes in Equity .
+14

-Notes to the income statement 15
+Notes to the income statement .
+15

-Remuneration to the Board of Directors 16

-Remuneration to the Executive Board 17

-Disclosure of pay information 17

-Notes to the balance sheet 21
+Notes to the balance sheet .20

-Notes without reference 23
+Notes without reference .22